Does my husband pay the bills until we are divorced?

 Cost – Mediation is normally much less expensive that court action because of the lower legal charges involved.

-Avoiding dispute – The conciliator’s job is to guide you to concurring an option while diffusing any capacity for dispute.
+Avoiding dispute – The mediators job is to guide you to concurring an option while diffusing any capacity for dispute.
 This not just makes the procedure of getting divorce more friendly, but can also allow you to maintain a much better relationship with your ex.
 This can be highly useful, particularly if you have kids together.

 Control – Mediation allows you to maintain control over your divorce, as opposed to leaving the final decision to a court.